What I Do

 I am a Licensed Professional Counselor-Supervisor and a Licensed Marriage and Family Therapist-Supervisor.
 I have a Bachelor's of Science degree in Psychology from the University of Houston.
 In addition, I have a Master's of Arts degree in Counseling from Prairie View A & M University and a PhD in Family Therapy from Texas Woman's University.

-My experience includes supporting individuals and families, experiencing parenting issues, overcoming infidelity, ADHD, trauma, depression, anxiety, and drug and alcohol abuse.
+My experience includes supporting individuals and families, experiencing parenting issues, marital conflict, trauma, depression, and anxiety, to name a few.

 Anxiety or Fears